libre-nikki-devs/libre-nikki/README.md

 Libre Nikki is a surreal walking simulator running on Godot Engine, heavily inspired by Yume Nikki and open for collaboration.

+## Downloading

+Official builds of the game can be downloaded from the [Libre Nikki's Releases page](https://github.com/libre-nikki-devs/libre-nikki/releases/latest).

 ## Exporting

 To export the project to an executable, you will need: